The Great Pyramid of Giza

-Ionospheric hole creating and depositing an Electric Field, supporting the electric potential or voltage of the negative electrode land via the Pyramid.
+Ionosphere Electric Field Perforated and injection of Electric Field, supporting the electric potential or voltage of the negative electrode land via the Pyramid.

 The neighbouring Great Sphinx is a Lion facing due East, describing the 'Magnification' of the ionospheric wave guide due to the increased electric potential of the negative electrode land from charging the planet using the Pyramids.

 The largest granite stones in the pyramid, found in the "King's" chamber, weigh 25 to 80 tonnes and were transported from Aswan, more than 800 km (500 miles) away.